 State of Washington Classified Job Specification

-AGRICULTURAL INSPECTOR 3
+AGRICULTURAL COMMODITY INSPECTOR 4

 Performs inspections of fruits and/or vegetables for insurance companies or other financially interested parties to establish amount of damage or loss due to fire, equipment failure, or other causes for the purpose of providing information useful in making monetary settlements or marketing decisions; performs audits of controlled atmosphere storage licensees' records regarding temperatures, numbers of days in storage, air components, and minimum or maximum levels of oxygen content of the storage atmosphere; certifies compliance of Chapter 15.30 RCW Controlled Atmosphere Storage of Fruits and Vegetables and qualifies the eligibility of the fruit for packing and marketing as controlled atmosphere subject to additional grade and condition inspections;

 During the peak seasons, assists the Area Supervisor in organizing and setting up field operations; instructs, trains, and provides field supervision for entry-level inspectors; makes progress reports to the Area Supervisor or Manager regarding trainees; assists in training and development of professional-level inspectors; assists in monitoring and reviews other inspectors' certificates for accuracy and completeness;